AitorB16/GLow/README.md

 # GLow - A Flower Based GL Strategy
 GLow is a novel Gossip Learning (GL) strategy for simulating fully distributed systems using the **Flower Framework**.
 The implementation is able to simulate a fully decentraliced network composed by virtual network agents (disposed in different toplogies) that perform parameter aggregation with their neighbors.
 Modularity is an essential part of the system making the usage of different datasets, models and run configurations easy to integrate.
-Although the [Flower Framework](https://flower.ai/docs/framework/how-to-implement-strategies.html) guidelines for strategy implementation are followed, GLow differs from a vanilla FL scheme -- there is no aggregation server and each agent operates as client and server at the same time (P2P).
+Although the [Flower Framework](https://flower.ai/docs/framework/how-to-implement-strategies.html) guidelines for strategy implementation are followed, GLow differs from a centralized FL scheme -- there is no aggregation server and each agent operates as client and server at the same time (P2P).
 Further explanations of the strategy are found in [GLow - A Novel, Flower-Based Simulated Gossip Learning Strategy](https://arxiv.org/abs/2501.10463) manuscript.
+Moreover, custom decentralized aggregation algorithms *ScoreAVG* and dynamic run time behavior customization are implemented -- nodes can go up/down or malicious (model poisoning) during simulation execution.

-Moreover, a centralized (CNL) and a vanilla Federated (FL) version of the system are provided as well; in order to have a wider testbench and give researchers a robust comparison baseline -- they are completely integrated with parts of GLow implementation and configuration.
+Moreover, a Centralized (CNL) and a Centralized Federated Learning (CFL) version of the system are provided as well; in order to have a wider testbench and give researchers a robust comparison baseline -- they are completely integrated with parts of GLow implementation and configuration.

 ## Directory structure
 - **conf (configuration files)**: YAML configuration files
-- **conf/topologies (topologies architecture)**: YAML files describing system topology
+- **conf/topologies (topologies architecture and run time instructions)**: YAML files describing system topology and run time behavior
-- **custom_strategies**: Custom GLow strategy with vanilla FedAVG
+- **custom_strategies**: Custom GLow strategy with *FedAVG* and *ScoreAVG* aggregation algorithms
 - **flwr_lib_modifications**: Updated files from internal Flower architecture
-- **visualization**: Notebooks to visualize GLow and vanilla FL outputs as well as topology architecture (graphs)
+- **visualization**: Notebooks to visualize GLow and centralized FL outputs as well as topology architecture (graphs)

 ## Dependencies